bhargavigundaa/Dynamic-Title-in-AngularJS/README.md

 }]);
 ```

-While running the app i added a route change success listener callback in which rootscope title variable is set to title of corresponding route.
+While running the app i added a route change success listener callback in which **rootScope** **title** variable is set to **title** of corresponding route.
-The above if check is necessary because when no route is defined then it throws an error that "title of undefined called"
+The above if check is necessary because when no route is defined then it throws an error that "**title** of undefined called"

 There are many other similar event listeners like $routeChangeStart, $routeChangeError, $routeUpdate which are functional as their name suggests.
-For more information on event listeners refer to angularjs docs(https://docs.angularjs.org/api/ngRoute/service/$route).
+For more information on event listeners refer to angularjs [docs](https://docs.angularjs.org/api/ngRoute/service/$route).

 HTML: